jeremy-duke-nus/python-workshop/_episodes/03-libraries.md

 # Learning outcomes

-In this section, we will do the following:

-1. Load the `requests` library
-2. Fetch the data from the API endpoint using the `requests` library.
-3. Understand how to interact with the response from the API.

 By the end of this section, you should be familiar with the following:

+1. Recognize why we use libraries in programming
-1. Understand how to load libraries, and best practices on how to do so.
+2. Understand how to load libraries, and best practices on how to do so.
-2. Creating new variables to hold information in Python.
-3. Make use of `f-strings` to format strings in Python.
-4. Fetch data from an API using `requests` and interacting with response from API.
+3. Be familiar with namespaces.

 # Working with libraries